 This one-story, asphalt-shingled, hip-roof building clad in weatherboard siding on three sides is located along the north edge of the property, to the rear of the main house.
 The west elevation of the building is clad in German siding.
 The east end of the building consists of a garage, with a contemporary multi-light-over-panel metal door opening into the garage at the southeast corner.
 There is a recessed entry porch on the west side of the building, supported by round columns with no balustrade.
 Windows are six-over-six and six-over-one double hung, and there is an interior brick chimney.
 The entry door is multi-light-over-panel and may be a replacement of the original.
 Inside, there is a central living area, with a bedroom to the west and a kitchen and bath to the east.
 Notable interior features include crown molding in the living area and bedroom, six-horizontal-panel doors, a Classical mantel with an egg-and-dart motif below the shelf, and a decorative floral motif above the fireplace opening.
+Sanborn Fire Insurance Maps from 1929 and 1951 both denote that the building configuration was the same as currently, with a dwelling on the west side and a garage on the east.
+It is possible that the current garage was originally a carriage house, but by 1929 appears as a garage.
+The 1911 Sanborn map does not include this house, but details of the servant's quarters/guest house indicate it was built concurrently with the main house.
 While a research attempt has been made to determine who the servants for the family might have been, there does not appear to be a record within available census and city directory records of who these individuals might have been.